gurditsingh/hydeout/_posts/test.md

  - Kstream is all inserts.
 Every data entered into kstream as insert new entry for each and every record stream.
-   Ksream is similar to log just a ordered sequence of magss
+   Ksream is similar to log just a ordered sequence of mags like a topic Kstream are infinite means unbounded data stream there is no end alwas

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MzE5MTc0NjIsMTE4MTMxNjQxLC0xOT
+eyJoaXN0b3J5IjpbMTkwNDYxNjA3MSwxMTgxMzE2NDEsLTE5Mj
-I3MjU3ODcwLDE2MTExMDQxMDUsLTExNDMxNzYwNjYsMTc1MjMz
+cyNTc4NzAsMTYxMTEwNDEwNSwtMTE0MzE3NjA2NiwxNzUyMzMw
-MDk1NSwtMTM0ODQ4NDg0OSwtMTkyMjAxMDkxNCw0OTA4NjA2NT
+OTU1LC0xMzQ4NDg0ODQ5LC0xOTIyMDEwOTE0LDQ5MDg2MDY1Ni
-YsNzYxOTM4MTcyLC02MjY0NjAwMDQsMTMwMTMyMjQ0MiwtMTY5
+w3NjE5MzgxNzIsLTYyNjQ2MDAwNCwxMzAxMzIyNDQyLC0xNjky
-Mjc2NzcwLC04NTI4NjE3NDcsMTMyMjYyMTMzMCwxMzYwNDM0Mj
+NzY3NzAsLTg1Mjg2MTc0NywxMzIyNjIxMzMwLDEzNjA0MzQyNS
-UsMTAxNTgxMzUzNCwtMjA4ODc0NjYxMiwyMDU2NzA2MTA1LDE5
+wxMDE1ODEzNTM0LC0yMDg4NzQ2NjEyLDIwNTY3MDYxMDUsMTk2
-NjY4MTM1NzhdfQ==
+NjgxMzU3OF19
 -->